B0biloosky/CKbM/README.md

 * You can use CKbM in your projects, credit would be lovely (you can put me as either "Bobiloosky", or "The Keybind Man").

-* I might update this if someone reports a bug or I get an idea for it.
+* I might update this if someone reports a bug, suggests something, or I get an idea for it.

 ### Configuring Constants